yaretzyc/leafApp/README.md

 LEAF stands for Lake Environmental Aquatic Facility.
 It is a database created for individual plant research facilites.
 This idea came about from a previous work experience working as a research assistant for a team of reasearchers in the Army Corps of Engineers.

 For this project their are four models: researchers, students, sections, and plants.
+- __researchers model__: information on a researcher is stored including unique researcher_id, name, email, phone, and title.
+- __students model__: information on student including unique student_id, name, workType (contract, etc), phone, isActive, researcher_id (primary researcher the student works with).
+- __sections model__: information on they location (on the facility) and type (greenhouse, pond, outdoor, etc).
+- **plants model**: Information on the plants in a specific section such as, plantType (terrestrial or aquatic), name, number of pots, isHealthy, comments, section_id, student_id.

 ## USER STORIES